-Eureka College requires that all full-time students live in the residence halls on campus unless approval is granted by the Director of Residence Life or the Dean of Students.
+Eureka College requires that all full-time students live in the residence halls on campus unless approval is granted by the Director of Housing Operations or the Dean of Students.
 Students who are granted exemptions from living on campus meet one or more of the following criteria:

-- Commute from a parent's primary residence (within a 30-mile address-toaddress distance from Eureka College). https://maps.google.com/ is our official tool to compute distance using 300 E. College Ave; Eureka, IL 61530 as the campus address - Commute from a parent's primary residence (if they are an incoming firstyear who just graduated from a high school within a 30-mile radius (see our website for list of high schools in our approved radius)) - 3.
+- Commute from a parent's primary residence (within a 30-mile address-to-address distance from Eureka College). https://maps.google.com/ is our official tool to compute distance using 300 E. College Ave; Eureka, IL 61530 as the campus address - 2.
+Commute from a parent's primary residence (if they are an incoming first-year who just graduated from a high school within a 30-mile radius (see our website for list of high schools in our approved radius)) - 3.
 Have already received a bachelor's degree - 4.
-Entering 5th year of college with senior status - 5.
-23 years old before the semester begins - 6.
+Entering 5th year of college with senior status - 23 years old before the semester begins - 6.
 Married and/or have dependent children living with them - 7.
 Hold a full-time internship or student teaching position off campus - Incoming transfer student who has lived independently from their parents for at least 12 months (must attach a copy of a lease and/or other documentation)

-Students who feel they qualify to live off campus may apply for "commuter" status by filling out an Off Campus Housing Request Form (available on the Residence Life website or in the Student Services, Engagement, and Leadership Office) and returning it to the Student Services, Engagement, and Leadership Office in the Cerf Center.
+Students who feel they qualify to live off campus may apply for "commuter" status by filling out an Off Campus Housing Request Form (available on the Residence Life website or in the Office of Student Life) and returning it to the Office of Student Life in the Cerf Center.